rcackerley/its-marta/README.md

 - Make sure to have Node installed.
 The project was created using version `v17.8.0`
 - `git clone git@github.com:rcackerley/its-marta.git`
 - `node app.js`

-## To Do

-- Add unit tests, specifically covering various scenarios around the calculateLatency function